-- (7) Since Mr. Hagedorn is retirement eligible, the service-based vesting criteria is deemed to be satisfied in the event of termination for any reason other than for Cause and the deferred dividend equivalents associated with the unvested PUs are paid out on the third anniversary of the grant date to the extent the pre-defined performance criteria has already been achieved. - (8) Since Mr. Hagedorn is retirement eligible, the service-based vesting criteria is deemed to be satisfied in the event of termination for any reason other than for Cause and the deferred dividend equivalents associated with the unvested PUs are paid out on the third anniversary of the grant date to the extent the pre-defined performance criteria has already been achieved. - (9) Since Mr. Hagedorn is retirement eligible, reflects partial vesting of unvested PFAs, which are paid out at the end of the performance period to the extent the pre-defined performance criteria is achieved (reflects the probable payout based on accounting assumptions as of September 30, 2018). - (10) Since Mr. Hagedorn is retirement eligible, reflects partial vesting of the deferred dividend equivalents associated with unvested PFAs, which are paid out at the end of the performance period to the extent the pre-defined performance criteria is achieved (reflects the probable payout based on account assumptions as of September 30, 2018). - (11) Reflects immediate vesting and settlement of all unvested PFAs assuming the change in control is a result of a non-Hagedorn family third-party transaction and further assuming the pre-defined performance criteria is achieved (performance is estimated as of the end of the 2018 fiscal year using actual performance through FY18 plus target performance for the remaining years of the performance period).
-As of September 30, 2018, the PFAs included a gross-up provision that would provide an additional payment to mitigate the impact of any federal excise tax that may be triggered in connection with a change in control of the Company.
-However, we have determined that no such additional payment would have been required if the change in control had occurred on September 30, 2018.
-In December 2018, the Compensation Committee decided to remove this gross-up provision from the PFAs and has initiated action to amend each of the individual PFA award agreements prospectively to reflect that there will be no excise tax gross-up. - (12) Reflects immediate vesting and settlement of all deferred dividend equivalents associated with unvested PFAs assuming the pre-defined performance criteria is achieved (performance is estimated as of the end of the 2018 fiscal year using actual performance through FY18 plus target performance for the remaining years of the performance period). - (13) Lump sum payment equal to the equivalent monthly premiums to continue medical, disability and life insurance for a period of three years. - (14) Reflects respective accrued benefits, which are fully vested as of September 30, 2018 (and are not further enhanced or accelerated as a result of the potential termination event). - (15) Per the Hagedorn Severance Agreement, Mr. Hagedorn will receive non-compete payments totaling \$3.6 million, payable in \$100,000 monthly installments over the three-year period following an involuntary termination by the Company without Cause, or a voluntary termination by Mr. Hagedorn for Good Reason (subject to Mr. Hagedorn executing a Release Agreement as prescribed by the Company).
+- (7) Since Mr. Hagedorn is retirement eligible, reflects partial vesting of the deferred dividend equivalents associated with unvested PFAs, which are paid out at the end of the performance period to the extent the pre-defined performance criteria is achieved (reflects the probable payout based on account assumptions as of September 30, 2019). - (8) Reflects immediate vesting and settlement of all unvested PFAs assuming the change in control is a result of a non-Hagedorn family third-party transaction and further assuming the pre-defined performance criteria is achieved (performance is estimated as of the end of the 2019 fiscal year using actual performance through the 2019 fiscal year plus target performance for the remaining years of the performance period). - (9) Reflects immediate vesting and settlement of all deferred dividend equivalents associated with unvested PFAs assuming the pre-defined performance criteria is achieved (performance is estimated as of the end of the 2019 fiscal year using actual performance through the 2019 fiscal year plus target performance for the remaining years of the performance period). - (10) Lump sum payment equal to the equivalent monthly premiums to continue medical, disability and life insurance for a period of three years. - (11) Reflects respective accrued benefits, which are fully vested as of September 30, 2019 (and are not further enhanced or accelerated as a result of the potential termination event). - (12) Per the Hagedorn Severance Agreement, Mr. Hagedorn will receive non-compete payments totaling \$3.6 million, payable in \$100,000 monthly installments over the three-year period following an involuntary termination by the Company without Cause, or a voluntary termination by Mr. Hagedorn for Good Reason (subject to Mr. Hagedorn executing a Release Agreement as prescribed by the Company).